2010: a small crop of beautiful grapes

 COLOUR: Attractive, luminous, brilliant greenish-gold.

-BOUQUET: Very open with overtones of yellow fruit, pineapple, passion fruit, mango, etc.
+NOSE: Very open with overtones of yellow fruit, pineapple, passion fruit, mango, etc.

 PALATE: Tasty and appetising with fruity and spicy hints.
 Full-bodied, generous aftertaste.